giorgio-bendoni/giorgio-bendoni.github.io/aboutme.md

 I am the Senior Tutor for the Subject Group Economics and Finance, the Level 4 Year Tutor and a dissertation supervisor at undergraduate (L6) and postgraduate (L7) level.

 ## Other interests
-I am the Director of Aviation and Accountable Manager at [Wilthsire Air Ambulance](https://www.wiltshireairambulance.co.uk) and the Lead Examiner for the Diploma in Company Direction of the [Institute of Directors](www.iod.com).
+I am the Director of Aviation and Accountable Manager at [Wiltshire Air Ambulance](https://www.wiltshireairambulance.co.uk) and the Lead Examiner for the Diploma in Company Direction of the [Institute of Directors](https://www.iod.com).
 I provide consultancy services in the domains of helicopters, charities, strategic and financial planning.